 _tenantId in this example) represents your IMS Organization’s tenant ID, preceded by an underscore.
 The presence of the tenant ID indicates that the fields you are adding are contained in your organization’s namespace.

 Inside that namespaced node is a “New Field”.
-This is the beginning of the “Loyalty Details” mixin.
+This is the beginning of the “Loyalty Details” field group.

 Using the controls on the right-hand side of the editor, start by creating a